djagatiya/PyGDriveSync/README.md

 # PyGDriveSync
-This project for synchronize your local file system with google drive.
+A synchronize your local file system with google drive.
 A two way synchronize supported, which you can run any side.

 ---